frederic-mahe/pairdist/README.md

 distances, a matrix is generated which serves as input for *neighbor* which finally calculates a neighbor-joining tree.
 A bootstrap option is available, where the two-sequence alignment is bootstrapped prior to distance calculation.
-Modifying this script to handle protein sequences will occur in a later release.
+PairDist can handle protein sequences, but this option is considered as experimental.

 ## Requirements ##